Skip to content

 Canada’s Directive on Automated Decision-Making, in force since 2019, introduced the first legally binding AI-specific instrument of its kind.
 The Algorithmic Impact Assessment (AIA) is mandatory for federal departments deploying automated decision systems.
 It’s a 65-question risk questionnaire covering rights and freedoms, health and well-being, economic interests, environmental sustainability, and data risks, with 41 additional mitigation questions.

-The AIA produces an impact level from I (little to no impact) to IV (very high impact), which then determines the mitigation requirements under the directive — the type of peer review required, the extent of human oversight in decisions, and the notification obligations.
-Critically, it must be completed twice: at the beginning of the design phase and again before production deployment.
+The AIA produces an impact level from I (little to no impact) to IV (very high impact), which determines the mitigation requirements under the directive — the type of peer review required, the extent of human oversight in decisions, and notification obligations.
+It must be completed twice: at the beginning of the design phase and again before production deployment.
 It must also be reviewed and updated on a scheduled basis and whenever system functionality or scope changes.
-It’s a living document, not a one-time gate.
+It is the most operationally detailed publicly available AIA framework, worth studying even by organizations with no Canadian regulatory exposure.

 UNESCO Recommendation on the Ethics of AI